Meet Sarasota School Board candidate David Graham

 I would like to have a student committee participate throughout the year.
 The students have told me repeatedly most do not understand how the school board works and that their opinions do not matter.
 I believe having a standing student committee will address this issue and provide a better platform for communication.
 I would also like to see a community action committee created to work with the district throughout the year.
 I would like to see the new harassment and bullying policy fully implemented and communicated.
 I would like to see a more comprehensive professional development plan, which also includes incorporating best practices from outside the district and educating our people.
 I want to make sure that we have a comprehensive and enhanced sanitation plan that is fully executed.

 The tax referendum is critical to the community and the school district.
 It has allowed for additional class time, additional teachers, and programs that we otherwise could not afford.
-The referendum helps to provide funding to keep our District A-rated.
+The referendum helps to provide funding to keep our district A-rated.
+The special election is in March, which has now become a hot topic.
+Some board members want to move the election to the general election to save costs.
+As someone who traditionally votes in the general election, the idea is appealing as many more voters would have the opportunity to be heard.
+However, I believe it would be much harder to educate the community and allow the voters to focus on this critical issue.
+We must continue to educate the community about what the referendum does and how that money is used.
+I believe that we should keep the special election for the time being and revisit the idea of moving it.

 I believe that we have lost the trust of the community, which is why I am running in this election.
 The lawsuits, the superintendent issues, the public scandals that made the news, all contributed to losing this trust.
 Whether it is on social media, the news, or in the board meetings as board members we must maintain our professional demeanor and always be civil and understanding to the other point of view.
 We must not tolerate harassment or bullying.
 We expect this from our students, teachers, and administrators and we must lead by example so we can earn the community’s trust back.

 Hopefully, in five years we will have been able to put this crisis behind us while implementing the lessons learned and best practices throughout the District.
 I would like to see large grade-level reading improvements.
 Our minority groups are still significantly behind.
 In five years, I would like to see all our schools be A- and B-rated schools.
 When a child reads at level, all their classes become easier to learn.
-If you have a hard time reading you have a hard time getting all your classwork done.
-We also must address the teachers’ pay issues over the next five years.
+If you have a hard time reading, you have a hard time getting all your classwork done.
+We also must address the teacher’s pay issues over the next five years.
+Living in Sarasota County is expensive.
+Our teachers pay should provide a comfortable living wage here in Sarasota County.
+We need to work with the community on affordable housing options for our teachers and staff so we can continue to attract quality teachers to the area.

+What have you done in your life that would help you be a good school board member?

+I have served for most of my life in one manner or another.
+I have worked at the federal and state government level as a business intelligence consultant.
+I have taught at the university and corporate setting.
+I have been a business owner and have dealt with million-dollar contracts and billion-dollar companies and organizations.
+I have a deep understanding of the district budget and how we can work to make sure every dollar we have is maximized.
+I am active with our community and I am always open to having a conversation day or night.

 Post a comment as